 First of all, you must fill in the form on this website.
 The basic eligibility criteria for Experience Cambridge are as follows:

-• You must be a Czech or Slovak citizen in your penultimate year at the Czech or Slovak secondary school.
+• You must be a Czech or Slovak citizen in your penultimate year at a Czech or Slovak secondary school.

-• You must have excellent results in the subject you would like to pursue at the university (we will need you to provide the end of year school report from the previous academic year).
+• You must have excellent results in the subject you would like to pursue at the university.

-• Your grades average should be below 1.5
+• Your grade average should be at least 1.5.

-For the second part of the selection process, we will pick the most enthusiastic and hardworking students who will clearly demonstrate a passion for the subject they would like to study at Cambridge.
-For example, the extracurricular activities (e.g. various olympiads, success in competitions, participation in student councils, youth exchanges, etc.) are a great way to do so.
+For the second part of the selection process, we will pick the most enthusiastic and hard-working students who will clearly demonstrate a passion for the subject they would like to study at Cambridge.
+For example, extracurricular activities (e.g. various olympiads, successes in competitions, participation in student councils, youth exchanges, etc.) are a great way to do so.

-The interviews will take place in November and December via Skype.
+The interviews will take place in mid-January via Skype.
 They will be carried out in English.
 Our main goal will be to get to know you, to learn more about your academic as well as non-academic achievements and your motivation.
 You have nothing to worry about, just persuade us that you truly are passionate about the area of your interest.
-All of the interviewees will be informed about the results no later than by the 15th of December.
+All of the interviewees will be informed about the results no later than by the end of January.

 “It is a denial of the divinity within us to doubt our potential and our possibilities.”